tymyrddin/blue-siem/source/docs/notes/standards.md

 # Standards of communication

-Standardisation of communication on evidence-based information includes:
+Standardisation of communication on evidence-based information currenly includes:

 * Mechanisms of an attack
 * How to detect an attack